NexionLabsNexionLabs

 One-time, high-assurance issuance

-Once complete, the wallet receives a verifiable credential that encapsulates statements such as "over 18", "resident of country X", or "meets your onboarding policy for product Y".
-Raw ID images and full identity fields stay in the wallet, not in your systems.
+The user completes a one-time eKYC check in the Nexion wallet (document, biometric, liveness via vetted providers).
+The wallet receives a verifiable credential like "over 18" or "resident of country X".
+Raw ID and identity fields stay in the wallet, not in your systems.

 2